openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_definition`: REQUIRED.
 JSON Object containing (and isolating) the detailed description of the credential type.
 This object MUST be processed using full JSON-LD processing.
 It consists of the following sub claims:

   * `@context`: REQUIRED. as defined in (#server_metadata_ldp_vc)
   * `types`: REQUIRED. as defined in (#server_metadata_ldp_vc).
-This claim contains the type values the wallet shall request in the subsequent credential issuance request.
+This claim contains the type values the Wallet shall request in the subsequent credential issuance request.

 The following is a non-normative example of a Credential Offer of type `ldp_vc`.